Brax-1/StressSense/models/README.md

 * --fps: to show the framerate on the bottom left of the screen. (default: False)

 * Press 'q' on the keyboard to quit the program.

+Note: the model file is basically too large to upload so our team have not pushed it in GitHub repo However you can search the dat file on Google search by name ```shape_predictor_68_face_landmarks.dat``` and can add it to dependency folder